data-joy/rentashoebox/README.md

 # rentashoebox
-Check how much apartment can I afford to rent in a particular city?
+Check how much apartment can I afford to rent in a particular city.